 In this article in Education Week, Arianna Prothero says homebound students "now more than ever need strong coping skills to adjust to this new reality that will likely, for many, extend through the end of the school year and beyond."
-The uncertainty and lack of control over the future makes social-emotional learning especially important - but how can educators accomplish that at a distance?
-Prothero interviewed several SEL experts for their ideas:
+The uncertainty and lack of control over the

-- Psychological distancing Ask students to think about helping another young person: "Well, what would I do to support my best friend who was telling me they were really worried about the coronavirus?
+• Psychological distancing - Ask students to think about helping another young person: "Well, what would I do to support my best friend who was telling me they were really worried about the coronavirus?
 What would I say to them?" suggests Marc Bracket (Yale University).
-This gets students out of their own heads, being empathetic and compassionate with another person which might surface ideas they could apply to themselves.
-Students could also be asked to examine their own self-talk and think about whether it's helpful. - Literature For younger students, reading stories aloud (synchronously or asynchronously) and discussing the feelings and motivations of characters can be helpful. - Current events Older students might be asked to reflect on the social-emotional attributes on display among political leaders self-awareness, self-management, social awareness, responsible decision-making and discussing how and whether these are helping the U.S. through this crisis. - Rituals It's a good idea to maintain cherished traditions like spirit week for example, having students wear crazy socks and sending in photos of them.
+This gets students out of their own heads, being empathetic and compassionate with another person - which might surface ideas they could apply to themselves.
+Students could also be asked to examine their own self-talk and think about whether it's helpful.

+• Literature - For younger students, reading stories aloud (synchronously or asynchronously) and discussing the feelings and motivations of characters can be helpful.

+• Current events - Older students might be asked to reflect on the social-emotional attributes on display among political leaders - self-awareness, self-management, social awareness, responsible decision-making - and discussing how and whether these are helping the U.S. through this crisis.

+• Rituals - It's a good idea to maintain cherished traditions like spirit week - for example, having students wear crazy socks and sending in photos of them.
 Journaling is another ritual, with teachers sending prompts to get students reflecting and writing about their feelings.
-For students without Internet access, cell phones can be the medium. - Setting limits It's important to talk about what's going on in the world, but teachers and families need to avoid overwhelming young people with too much about the pandemic.
+For students without Internet access, cell phones can be the medium.

+• Setting limits - It's important to talk about what's going on in the world, but teachers and families need to avoid overwhelming young people with too much about the pandemic.
 One step: suggesting to parents that they not have cable news on all the time.